 Schweikart and Allen, on the other hand, wrote with chips on their shoulders.
 They call out Zinn for his “Marxism” in their opening paragraph, even if Zinn said different things about his ideology at different points in his career, and they then proceed to bash one straw man after another in their attempt to protect the nation from “academics” who too often say, according to Schweikert and Allen, “my country, always wrong.”

 You hear this a lot in my line of work.
-You heard it just two weeks ago if you listened to the President’s address at the United Nations General Assembly.
+I think back to President Trump’s unhinged address at the United Nations General Assembly in 2019.
 The media and academic institutions, he said, “push flat out assaults on our histories, traditions, and values.”
 College professors, even though they cannot persuade their students to do the reading, or put away their cell phones, somehow can indoctrinate them with socialist principles.
 The President here is repeating a bald-faced lie, a willful and complete mischaracterization of the historical profession carried out for partisan purposes that is so irresponsible it is going to get someone hurt.
 If for Zinn, the purpose of history is to look critically at the American past, to question long-cherished truths, and dispel pernicious myths, for Schweikart and Allen, its purpose is to instill patriotism.
 Their goal is to protect the stories that have, in their view, been unjustly assailed by Zinn, and by a generation of historians since Zinn first wrote.

 So A Patriot’s History, they say.
 That’s what is needed.
 But what’s the opposite of a Patriot?
 A traitor, someone who is ashamed of their country, or disloyal, or dangerous.
 You have seen in recent months where rhetoric like this leads.
 From “Send her Back!” to “Blood and Soil!” to caged children, the dead in a Texas Walmart killed by an armed racist who hated Mexicans, this sort of rhetoric can escalate quickly and violently.